Skip to content

 #Bottom Line

 For speed, start with Mercari.
-It moved our test items three days faster on average than Poshmark and pays out within a week.
+It tends to move items faster than Poshmark and pays out within a week.

 For maximum payout, choose Vinted.
 Zero seller commission means more cash per sale, and the trade-off is patience.